jessepav/lacygoill-wiki-backup/vim/ex.md

     world~

 ##
-## How to make Vim print the messages output by Ex commands in this mode?
+## How to make Vim print the messages output by all Ex commands in this mode?

 Increase Vim's verbosity: